Thassamon-jar/the-INF6027-project-page-/README.md

 ## Steps to Run the Code for Building the Clustering Model

+Download the cleaning_opendatarelease.xlsx file before running the code.

 1. Install Necessary Packages
 Install the required R packages (readxl, dplyr, factoextra, ggplot2) to handle data processing, clustering, and visualisation.
 This ensures that all functions used in the code are available.